Berwer History, Family Crest & Coats of Arms

-Important Dates for the Berwer family
+Early History of the Berwer family

 This web page shows only a small excerpt of our Berwer research.
 Another 192 words (14 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Berwer History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Berwer include Barberry, Barbary, Barbery, Barberrie, Baberie, Berberry and many more.

 Early Notables of the Berwer family (pre 1700)